 Allow yourself to be realistic and honest about your relationship experts and what you can or cannot provide each other.

 Focus on yourself and not your spouse or lover.
 It’s time to do some soul-searching to discover your part in the situation.

-Falling in love with someone else might have nothing to do with your spouse.
+Falling in love with sex life with someone else might have nothing to do with your spouse.

 Your childhood, attachment issues, past relationships, insecurities, and other emotional baggage might have contributed to you seeking emotional fulfillment and attention from someone other than your spouse.